The Power of Prayer in Marriage

 Use your prayer time to practice focusing your mind on the most kind, caring thoughts you can muster.
 Eventually, those feelings will spill out from your prayer time into the rest of the day.
 And your marriage will be stronger and richer as a result!

-Dan Vis is a pastor in the Chicagoland area and is president of FAST Missions, a discipleship ministry dedicated to helping people take in, live out, and pass on the Word of God.
-To view the original article, click here.
+Dan Vis is a pastor in the Chicagoland area and is president of FAST Missions, a discipleship ministry dedicated to helping people learn to memorize the Word.